fangfufu/Physical-Mute-Button/README.md

 ## Why
-I was issued a Plantronics C3200 headset, which contains a mute button that synchronises with Microsoft Team and Zoom.
+I was issued a Plantronics C3200 headset, which contains a mute button that synchronises with Microsoft Teams and Zoom.
 However the LED is not big or bright enough.
 I saw various tutorials on the Internet on setting up Zoom mute buttons.
 I find those setups a bit clunky - some of them do not have LED indication, some of them require breadboard which is not very neat.

 ## Possible improvements
-Both Zoom and Microsoft Team have APIs to query the state of the call.
+Both Zoom and Microsoft Teams have APIs to query the state of the call.
 You can use those APIs to mute the call directly.
 This would be better than issuing a keyboard shortcut.
 However these require more efforts than I am willing to give.